Anishkulkarni9001/CSE110Lab0/README.md

 # CSE 110
 Anish's User Page

-Java is the simplest language to get started with - straightforward, but not too simplistic.
+Java is the best language to get started with - straightforward, but not too simplistic.